catka/m2gi-mobile/README.md

 ## Firebase Firestorage of images for user profile pictures + camera
 User can upload a picture file (from file selection) or take a new picture (with the camera), which will be saved in Firebase/Firestore (base image is Google profile picture if the user signed with Google).
 It is retreived by URL and display in the app.
 A plugin (@ionic/pwa-elements) was included to have the camera working on the web app environment.

+## Authentification
+### Normal Login
+### Google
+### Facebook

+Facebook done on redirect.
+User email not verified by default (see https://github.com/firebase/firebase-js-sdk/issues/340), therefore we've added a condition to pass emailVerification when the provider id is facebook.